 Tamarind Kitchen | 167-169 Wardour Street, W1F 8WR

-Dining out in Soho?
+Going out in Soho tonight?
 Check out our guide to the best bars in Soho